Finland latest to mix COVID-19 vaccines as AstraZeneca crisis delays rollout

 Of Finland's 5.5 million population, 1.19 million have so far received a first vaccination dose.

-Wednesday's decision will delay the Finnish COVID vaccination schedule, Finnish health ministry officials said, as it comes on top of a delay in vaccine deliveries here announced on Tuesday by U.S. drug maker Johnson & Johnson.
+Wednesday's decision will delay the Finnish COVID vaccination schedule, Finnish health ministry officials said, as it comes on top of a delay in vaccine deliveries announced on Tuesday by U.S. drug maker Johnson & Johnson (JNJ.N).

 Our Standards: The Thomson Reuters Trust Principles.